djalbat/easy-layout/README.md

 ### JSX support

 There is now support for [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and its use is *highly recommended*.
-The contents of this readme file will stay as a reference, however a much better place to start from now on is here:

-The section of the EasyUI-JSX online documentation dealing directly with this project is here:
+The contents of this readme file will stay as a reference, however a much better place to start from now on is the EasyUI-JSX online documentation.
+The section dealing directly with this project is here:

 * [EasyUI-JSX Online documentation - EasyUI Layout](https://djalbat.github.io/EasyUI-JSX/#easyUILayout)